-Born in Dartmouth, Charles was a sea Captain, a WW II Navy veteran, and a member of the Elks of New Bedford, American Legion Post # 1, and the Masters, Mates, and Pilots Association.
+Born in Dartmouth, Charles was a sea Captain and a World War II Navy veteran.
+Charles belonged to the Elks Club of New Bedford, the American Legion Post Number One, and the Masters, Mates, and Pilots Associations.

-His obituary notes that Mr. Travers had an extensive knowledge of marine engines and operated a shop on Hillman St., New Bedford.
-He also operated the former Chrysler Plymouth dealership in New Bedford, Survivors include a stepson, Harry Sedgwick of Old Saybrook Connecticut, his two brothers, 6 grandchildren and nieces and nephews.
+His obituary notes that Mr. Travers had an extensive knowledge of marine engines and operated a shop on Hillman Street, New Bedford.
+He also operated the former Chrysler Plymouth dealership in New Bedford.
+At the time of Charlies' death, survivors included a stepson, Harry Sedgwick of Old Saybrook Connecticut, Charles' two brothers, six grandchildren, as well as nieces and nephews.

 When “Cukie” Macomber was a kid, his father introduced him to a few of the bigger rum-runners and bootleggers on the South Coast, including smuggler Charlie Travers.

 Captain Charlie Travers

 Charles Travers was born in Dartmouth to Frank P. and Mary (née Avila) Travers in 1906.
 When he was 15, Charles lied about his age so that he could become a Coast Guard surfman on Cuttyhunk Island.

 Cuttyhunk Island is about two miles long and lies at the southwestern end of the Elizabeth Islands, a chain that extends westward from the village of Woods Hole in Falmouth on Cape Cod.